EMCC SENIOR PRACTITIONER IN COACHING

 Fees are £3,150.00.
 (No VAT payable)

 A deposit of £900 is required upon booking to secure your place and the full fee must be paid in full a minimum of 30 days before the start of the course.
-Please see here for information regarding deposits, refunds and full Terms and Conditions.
+The full terms and conditions with information regarding deposits and refunds is on the application form.

 An extra £360 is payable if you take the option to fast-track to EMCC accreditation (EIA) in addition to gaining your qualification.
 You can decide to add this at any point during the programme, but it is recommended that you do.
 The price covers the EMCC EIA application and affiliate membership fee, plus a small admin charge for us to process this on your behalf.
 Doing this through your training provider is seamless and is a fraction of the cost of applying post-programme.
 In addition, you will need to become a member of EMCC UK (which also gives you free membership of EMCC Global) which you can obtain at a saving of 25% whist on my course (£99 at time of writing).